-You should talk to an expert adviser at your nearest Citizens Advice if you think you won’t have enough money to live on because you’re paying back an overpayment.
-An adviser can help you budget, ask the DWP to change their decision or make an appeal.
+Contact your nearest Citizens Advice if you think you won't have enough money to live on because you're paying back an overpayment.
+An adviser can help you budget or ask the DWP to take repayments at a lower rate.

 If your Universal Credit is reduced to pay off your debts

-- rent arrears and other housing costs - for example, service charges
+- rent arrears and other housing costs like service charges - the deduction can be between 10% and 20% for rent arrears

 - gas, electric or water arrears